jennkimerson/OCR_ArchivalDataOrganization_HGARC/README.md

 Split the string down to individual lines, then separate on spacing from left

 __V.
 Extract Prompt__
-Construct a depth-;ost strictire based off of prompt
+Construct a depth structure based off of prompt
 * Considered creating a program to tag the beginning of the type space to keep the white space

 __VI.
 Data Categorization__